(Version 20th June 2023)

 For more information about the Privacy Act, the Australian Privacy Principles and the Notifiable Data Breach (NDB) scheme click here: Australian Privacy Principles, OAIC

-For more information about the Code click here: AMSRO Code
+For more information about the ADIA and Privacy Code click here ADIA website

-Kantar uses information collected from individuals only for research purposes.
+Kantar uses information collected from individuals for research purposes.
 This means that we use it to investigate the behaviour, needs, attitudes, opinions, motivations or other characteristics of a whole population or particular part of a population.
+Further details on purpose of collection are set out below.

 We do this in order to provide accurate and timely information to government, commercial and not-for-profit organisations about issues relevant to their activities to support their decision-making processes.
 Your input into these decisions is important and the more people that participate, the more the results we obtain truly reflect the spectrum of Australian society.

-To view the Kantar Collection Statement click here: Kantar Collection Statement
+To view the Kantar Collection Statement click here: https://kantaraustralia.com/collection-statement/

-“Personal Information” is information or opinions relating to an individual which can be used to identify that individual and has the same meaning as under the Privacy Act.
+“Personal Information” or “Personal Data” is information or opinions relating to a living individual which can be used to identify that individual (and/or a specific household if you are located in California, USA) and has the same meaning as under the Australian Privacy Act.

 Some personal information is considered to be “Sensitive information”.
 Sensitive information includes information relating to a person’s racial or ethnic origin, political opinion, membership of a political organization or religious beliefs, membership of a trade union or professional or trade association, sexual preferences or practices, criminal record or health information.